-In this research line, our ambition is to improve vision through lighting.
-First of all, fundamental research is performed to extend our knowledge on human visual perception.
-Secondly, we investigate how light characteristics (such as brightness, color, diffuseness and dynamics) influence the appearance of objects, spaces and light itself depending on the application and the target group.
+We aim to improve vision through lighting by better understanding human visual perception.
+We investigate how light characteristics (such as brightness, color, diffuseness and dynamics) influence the appearance of objects, spaces and light itself depending on the application and the target group.
 With this knowledge, the goal is to specify guidelines for task- and person-tailored light applications.

-In this research line, our ambition first and foremost is developing a deeper understanding of the effects of light on spatial and social behavior and experience.
-For public spaces, ambitions are clearly expanding beyond ‘merely’ providing functional lighting to actively and explicitly contributing to outdoor quality.
-Experience in this sense is broadly defined: It includes mood, atmosphere perception, safety feelings, aggression, and crowding.
+We aim to develop a deeper understanding of the effects of light on spatial and social behavior and experience.
+For public spaces, this goes beyond functional lighting.
+Experience in this sense includes mood, atmosphere perception, safety feelings, aggression, and crowding.
 We aspire to using these insights for real life applications (e.g., crowd control, ambience creation systems), fostering novel smart lighting applications through user involvement and novel business models.

-In this research line we are building on psychological, chronobiological and neuroscientific research, specifically and explicitly investigating effects of light on cognition and cognitive performance under natural conditions: during the day, everyday tasks, active participants.
+Building on psychological, chronobiological and neuroscientific research, we investigate effects of light on cognition and cognitive performance under natural conditions: during the day, everyday tasks, active participants.
 We consider both image-forming and non-image forming effects of light, and aim to close the gap between fundamental research and real-world application, to formulate meaningful and evidence–based requirements for light for cognitive performance.

 Ambitions in this research line come down to striking the balance: the optimization of lighting design for specific spaces and users, through integrating insights from domains of perception, emotion, cognition, health and energy to attain truly sustainable lighting.
 This should result in concrete recommendations for sound lighting designs.